 By the late 13th century, the Crusader states were crumbling.
 Acre, the last major stronghold, fell in 1291.
 The Templars withdrew to Cyprus, their dream of a Christian Jerusalem in ashes.

-That, however, is a tale for another time.
+That, however, is a tale for another article.

 Legacy in Stone and Spirit